 - The highest resolution photo should be sourced whenever possible.

 - All photographs should be printed at 300 dpi at the actual size.

 - Do not increase the size of digital images as this can cause the image to be pixelated.

-Video content created by and for FIU units should be consistent with the FIU brand.
-Modern, energetic, vibrant, and of high quality.
-Videos produced by and for FIU units should reflect well on the FIU brand.
+Video content created by and for FIU units should be consistent with the FIU brand: modern, energetic, vibrant and of high quality.
+These videos should reflect well on the FIU brand.

 Poorly produced videos can negatively affect perceptions of FIU and add to "clutter" on FIU’s content platforms.
-Both editorial aspects (message, story, etc.) and aesthetic aspects (lighting, composition, etc.) should be considered during production and prior to distribution
+Both editorial (message, story, etc.) and aesthetic (lighting, composition, etc.) aspects of the process should be considered during production and prior to distribution.

 Videos should represent FIU in the following ways